azamz1/Google-Data-Analytics-Capstone-Bikeshare/README.md

 ## Deliverable
 Going through the data and insights shared earlier, there are several possible avenues that mrketing can pursue to convice casual riders to subscribe for an annual membership.

-1. Focus on marketing during either
+1. Focus on marketing annual memberships to casual riders during May, June, and July, when their numbers peak.
+This could include anything from promotion discounts (e.g. buy 1 year membership, get 1 month free), or possibly referal programs, to increase ridership during peak months.

+2.